Coneill870/Python-Guitar-tuner-ISE-entrance-submission-/README.md

-(note: all of the above files are independent (ie no files are imported in another file). each file is an itteration of the final project (Autocorrelation_Pitch_Detection+Tuner.py) )
+(note: all of the above files are independent i.e. no files are imported in another file.) each file is an itteration of the final project -> (Autocorrelation_Pitch_Detection+Tuner.py)